rafnak1/nginx-docker-ssl-proxy/README.md

 Once you have the certificate, just run `./build_and_run.sh`.

-To export the certificate to ´.pfx´, just run:
+To export the certificate to `.pfx`, just run:
 ```
 openssl pkcs12 -export -out nginx-selfsigned.pfx -inkey nginx-selfsigned.key -in nginx-selfsigned.crt
 ```